soerenmetje/kubernetes-pytorch/Readme.md

 # Run Pytorch Workload on Kubernetes
-This repository contains an example for a PyTorch model training in [main.py](src%2Fmain.py).
+This repository contains a simple PyTorch model training in [main.py](src%2Fmain.py) based on the [PyTorch quickstart guide](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).
-It also covers the deployment on Docker and Kubernetes.
+The repository also covers the deployment on Docker and Kubernetes.
 Here, the Docker image [bitnami/pytorch](https://hub.docker.com/r/bitnami/pytorch) (version 2.0.1) is used.
 The goal is to provide a proof of concept for running real-world Kubernetes workloads on certain Kubernetes clusters.